Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 What should I drink in Warsaw besides vodka?

 Polish craft beers are genuinely excellent, including Baltic porter if you encounter one.
 Try nalewki (fruit liqueurs) and żubrówka with apple juice (tatanka) as a gentler vodka entry point.
-Café culture is strong — a flat white from Ministerstwo Kawy or similar is very much worth the detour.
+Café culture is strong — a flat white from Ministerstwo Kawy or a similar specialty roaster is very much worth the detour.

 Where are the best markets for foodies in Warsaw?

-Hala Koszyki for a modern food hall experience; Hala Mirowska for a traditional market with fresh produce and local character; Nocny Market in summer for outdoor street food with live music.
-The first two are open daily; Nocny Market is summer evenings only.
+Hala Koszyki, a former 1909 market hall, for a modern food hall experience; Hala Mirowska for a traditional market with fresh produce and local character; Nocny Market, on the former Warszawa Główna station platforms, for outdoor street food and a lively weekend scene from spring through early autumn.

 When is the best time to visit Warsaw for food lovers?

-Summer is ideal for outdoor bars, night markets, and chłodnik (cold beet soup) season.
+Summer is ideal for outdoor bars, night markets, and chłodnik season.
 Winter brings Christmas markets, gingerbread, heavy warming stews, and barszcz everywhere.
 Spring and autumn are excellent for seasonal wild mushroom and fresh vegetable dishes.
 Every season has something genuinely distinctive on the menu.

 Do restaurants in Warsaw accept credit cards?